learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 Web programming, at its heart, is:

-* Creating documents with HTML, styling / positioning the document's content with CSS
+* Creating documents with HTML and styling/positioning the document's content with CSS
 * Using JavaScript to provide interactivity
 * Using JavaScript to notify remote servers